 What a Monday!
 I felt like I was gone for a week because of the reports that I rushed to finish this morning, not to mention the powerpoint presentation for the boss’s big report next week that was due before lunch.
 I shortened my lunch so I could finish the review of a policy document.
 Then I spent the rest of the afternoon crunching numbers for a management report that is also due next week.
 I was beat by 6:00 p.m. (and thankfully it was time to go home)!

 On our way home, AJ rewarded me with my favorite street food: squid balls (yummy!).
-And then passing by Malugay Street, I saw Wingman at The Collective, and this reminded me that I haven’t told you yet about this restaurant!
+And then passing by Malugay Street (same area where The Rise by Shang Properties is to be located), I saw Wingman at The Collective, and this reminded me that I haven’t told you yet about this restaurant!

 But first, let me introduce you to The Collective.
 I remember this being a warehouse-type building that housed lots of automotive shops.
 Then the shops closed and I thought the building was going to be demolished.
 Some months later, it opened up again and this time, young and hip people flocked in, and that’s because of the food establishments that now line up the facade of the warehouse.